 Import-Module ActiveDirectory

-In order to disable the jbrion user account, run the command:
+To disable the jbrion user account, run the command:

 Disable-ADAccount -Identity jbrion